Tony Warner

-Anthony Randolph Warner (born 11 May 1974) is a football coach and former professional footballer who is the goalkeeping coach at Reading.
+Anthony Randolph Warner (born 11 May 1974) is a football coach and former professional footballer who is the goalkeeping coach at Wigan Athletic.

 Warner notably played in the Premier League for Fulham, having also being contracted to Liverpool and Hull City without playing.
 He has also played in the Scottish Premier League for Celtic and Aberdeen and in the Football League with Swindon Town, Millwall, Cardiff City, Leeds United, Norwich City, Barnsley, Leicester City, Charlton Athletic, Scunthorpe United and Tranmere Rovers.

 At international level, he was capped twice by Trinidad and Tobago.

 Club career

 Liverpool

 Tony Warner began his career at Liverpool in 1994.
 He never played a first team game, but made 120 appearances on the bench and earned the nickname Tony Bonus due to receiving many win bonuses.
 Warner had a spell on loan at Swindon Town in 1997.
 The following year he had a brief spell on loan at Celtic due to injuries to both of their first-team goalkeepers Jonathan Gould and Stewart Kerr.
 He made his debut for Celtic on 14 November 1998 in a 2–1 defeat away against St Johnstone.
 A week later he kept goal in Celtic's 5–1 win over Rangers at Parkhead, and made his final appearance on 28 November in a 2–0 win over Motherwell.
 Warner returned to Liverpool, but headed back north to Scotland in March 1999 for a two-week trial with Hibernian.
 After his fortnight at Hibs, he instead joined Aberdeen on loan.
 He played six games for The Dons in April and May 1999.

 His career at Anfield never really took off and he found himself playing as the permanent understudy to David James in his earlier years with the club, but by the time of his departure he was the club's third choice keeper following the signing of Brad Friedel as the new second choice shot stopper.